THIS TOPIC APPLIES TO: SQL Server (starting with 2016)Azure SQL DatabaseAzure SQL Data Warehouse Parallel Data Warehouse

 |Enabling Availability Groups||Enable and Disable Always On Availability Groups (SQL Server)|

-We strongly recommend that you use the same network links for communications between WSFC cluster members and communications between availability replicas.
+We strongly recommend that you use the same network links for communications between WSFC nodes and communications between availability replicas.
 Using separate network links can cause unexpected behaviors if some of links fail (even intermittently).

 For information about Always On availability groups support for client connectivity, see Always On Client Connectivity (SQL Server).